Equivalences and stratified flops: General Remarks

 \subsection{Choice of line bundles}

-The choice of line bundles $\sL(k,N)$ and $\tsL(k,N)$ in Theorems \ref{thm:kernel} and \ref{thm:main} might seem a little random.
-One might ask, for instance, what (if anything) goes wrong if we take $\tsL(k,N)$ to be the trivial line bundle.
+The choice of line bundles $\sL(k)$ and $\tsL(k)$ in Theorems \ref{thm:kernel} and \ref{thm:main} might seem a little random.
+One might ask, for instance, what (if anything) goes wrong if we take $\tsL(k)$ to be the trivial line bundle.

 Namikawa showed in \cite{nam2} that in the case of $\tY(2,4)$ the trivial line bundle on $\tZ(2,4)$ (or $Z(2,4)$) fails to induce and equivalence.
-From our point of view, the reason for this should be attributed to the fact that $i_* j_* \tsL(k,N)$ can be shown to be Cohen-Macaulay while $i_* j_* \O_{\tZ^o(k,N)}$ fails to be Cohen-Macaulay (if $k \ne 1, N-1$).
+It is therefore likely that the trivial line bundle on $\tZ(k,N)$ also fails to induce an equivalence if $k \ne 1, N-1$.
+Unfortunately, we do not have a conceptual reason for this.

-On the other hand, we can tensor $\tsL(k,N)$ by the restriction $L$ of any line bundle from $\tZ(k,N)$ and then $i_* j_* (\tsL(k,N) \otimes L)$ will still induce an equivalence.
+On the other hand, we can tensor $\tsL(k)$ by the restriction $L$ of any line bundle from $\tZ(k)$ and then $i_* j_* (\tsL(k) \otimes L)$ will still induce an equivalence.
 An interesting choice is $L := \det(\C^N/V_1)^\vee \otimes \det(V_2)$ because: